Big Businesses Use Supplier Registration Portals

 Suppliers Can Be Risky Business

 Big businesses such as Cummins and Brown Forman are highly dependent upon specific international suppliers for certain raw supplies, similarly, Coca-Cola depends on region-specific citrus suppliers.
 Losing a supplier for a key ingredient in a product chain poses a big risk.
-Companies taking that risk must always keep an eye out for new suppliers that may be able to help mitigate risk.
+Companies taking that risk must always keep an eye out for new suppliers that may be able to help optimize supplier risk management.

 Big businesses benefit from having access to supplier information because, on any given day, a current supplier could cease to perform because of external factors or internal company mismanagement.
 With Coupa Supplier Insights, suppliers can show buyers their proven history of finances and other values contributing to buyers’ decisions in awarding contracts.
 Large businesses also require new suppliers when introducing new products, implementing new technology, and moving forward with new marketing strategies.
 Suppliers registered in the Coupa Open Business Network will be viewed by procurement agents for last-minute and thought-out supplier opportunities.